adhisimon/tektrans-logger/README.md

 See [here](./examples) for more examples.

 ## Override a behavior
-You can overried behavior by using environment (process.env) or global variable.
+You can overried behavior by using environment (process.env) or global variable or by specified in config object.
 Remember to put those override statement before any "require('tektrans-logger')" statement.

 Here is the list:
+* **TEKTRANS_LOGGER_CONFIG**: config object
 * **TEKTRANS_LOGGER_LEVEL**: minimum log level to dump
   * default: "verbose. "
   * alias: LOGLEVEL
+  * config property: config.level
 * **TEKTRANS_LOGGER_LABEL**: log label
   * default: null (nothing)
   * alias: KOMODO_LOG_LABEL
+  * config property: config.label
 * **TEKTRANS_LOGGER_DO_NOT_USING_FILE**: set it to any value to make logger without using file transport
   * default: null